daenvil/MCDatapacks/pages/baked_goods.md

 ### New recipes

 {% include comments/important.html content="These recipes will output a knowledge book, the knowledge book will convert automatically into the desired item once you click on it. ***Not compatible with recipe unlockers***." %}
+{% include comments/tip.html content="All these recipes are unshaped, you don't need to put the ingredients in the same order as shown here." %}

 #### <ins>Egg-based pies</ins>
 _<ins>Base ingredients: wheat + sugar + egg</ins>_